-Tesla Model 3 bags Popular Mechanics’ Car of the Year Award for 2018
+Tesla Model 3 Bags Popular Mechanics’ Car Of The Year Award For 2018

 The performance of the Model 3 is definitely something that garners positive reviews from Tesla owners and critics alike.
 Sandy Munro of Munro & Associates, a staunch critic of the Model 3 who dubbed the build quality of the electric car as a “disgrace,” remarked that he liked the car’s acceleration and handling on a follow-up review.
 Munro further noted while he gave the Model 3 failing marks for fit and finish, the car scored well on ride and drive.

 The Model 3’s high-speed capabilities were also showcased recently when Tesla owner Matt Crowley took the compact electric car to the Laguna Seca Raceway, according to a Teslarati report.
-The Model 3 performed admirably, with Crowley noting that the vehicle’s software not limiting the car’s performance during his entire 9-lap session.
+The Model 3 performed admirably, with Crowley noting that the vehicle’s software not limiting the car’s performance during his entire nine-lap session.

-Despite Tesla’s issues with the production of the Model 3, the car remains to be one of the best-selling electric vehicles in the market.
+Despite Tesla’s issues with the production of the Model 3, the car remains to be one of the best-selling electric vehicles on the market.
 Earlier this month, unofficial tallies of EV sales in the United States place the Model 3 at the top of the list with 4,360 deliveries as of early March.
 Signs of Tesla hitting its stride with regards to the Model 3’s production have also emerged, such as sightings of a vehicle with a VIN indicating a dual-motor configuration.